-Across New York State, nearly 40,000 currently incarcerated individuals lack the critical opportunity to pursue higher education, necessary for economic and professional growth.
-This shortfall is, by design, perpetuating a cycle of mass incarceration as recidivism rates in New York reach 40%, further limiting individual and regional economic growth and overall well-being.
+Across New York State, nearly 30,000 currently incarcerated individuals lack the critical opportunity to pursue higher education, necessary for economic and professional growth.
+This shortfall contributes to a cycle of mass incarceration as recidivism rates in New York reach 40%, further limiting individual and regional economic growth and overall well-being.

 For the nearly 300,000 formerly incarcerated New Yorkers, barriers to reentry into society remain steep, often dependent on attaining some form of higher education.
 To provide a better chance for incarcerated New Yorkers to build new lives upon release, prisons across the state have implemented accredited education programs, which historically have reduced recidivism rates by 28%.